All Episodes

 We all believe that there should be wiretapping in appropriate cases.

-But the idea that the President can just make up a law in violation of his oath of office has to be answered.
+But the idea that the president can just make up a law in violation of his oath of office has to be answered.

-Don't uh think that has happened.
+Don't think that has happened.

 They continue to miscast this as domestic surveillance, and that's not what this is.

-So Stephanopoulos says, so if you're so convinced, if you're so convinced, if you're so convinced, oh gosh, this is so exciting.
+So, Stephanopoulos says, so if you're so convinced, if you're so convinced, if you're so convinced, oh gosh, this is so exciting, if you're so convinced that the president has broken the law, why not just file an article of impeachment?

-In fact, this conduct is right in the strike zone, even though I mean the founding fathers, they didn't have strike zones, they didn't have baseball, but this is right in the strike zone of the concept of high crimes and misdemeanors.
+But this is right in the strike zone of the concept of high crimes and misdemeanors.

-Okay, so the the impeachment side is being taken care of by John Conyers.
+Okay, so the impeachment signs being taken care of by John Conyers, because articles of impeachment have to start out there anyway.

-They start in the House Judiciary Committee and then they appoint managers and they debate it and they vote on it.
+They start in the House Judiciary Committee and they appoint managers and they debate it and they vote on it.

-And I've been doing so since the 2000 election was over.
+And I told you, I predicted, ladies and gentlemen, every bit of this, and I've been doing so since the 2000 election was over.

-um I I know you think that they are reacting as though they feel a victory here.
+I know you think that they are reacting as though they feel a victory here.

 And I think it's the exact opposite.